TamirAssayag/feedback-app/README.md

 Users should be able to:

-✔ - View the optimal layout for the app depending on their device's screen size ✔ - See hover states for all interactive elements on the page ✔ - Create, read, update, and delete product feedback requests ✔ - Receive form validations when trying to create/edit feedback requests ✔ - Sort suggestions by most/least upvotes and most/least comments ✔ - Filter suggestions by category
+- ✔️ View the optimal layout for the app depending on their device's screen size
+- ✔️ See hover states for all interactive elements on the page
+- ✔️ Create, read, update, and delete product feedback requests
+- ✔️ Receive form validations when trying to create/edit feedback requests
+- ✔️ Sort suggestions by most/least upvotes and most/least comments
+- ✔️ Filter suggestions by category
-✔ - Add comments and replies to a product feedback request ✔ - Upvote product feedback requests
+- ✔️Add comments and replies to a product feedback request
+- ✔️ Upvote product feedback requests
-✔ - **Bonus**: Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)
+- ✔️ **Bonus**: Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)

 ### Screenshot